Diseases

 Conclusion

-• The diagnosis and immunoprophylaxis of brucellosis in exotic animals and developing countries and in wild-life needs investigation.
+The epidemiology, diagnosis and immunoprophylaxis of brucellosis in less common livestock species needs further investigation.

 Sources of information